asadhusain97/family_phone_bill_automation/README.md

 1. Get the gmail app password
    a) Go to gmail settings and Enable IMAP.
    b) Go to google account settings and get the app password. (only available after switching on 2-factor authentication)
-2. Fill in the configs with the email addresses you care about
+2. Make the .env file with the password, numbers, and emails addresses you care about
-3. Rename the example.yml as 'configs.yml'
+3. Modify the config if necessary

-Now you can either download docker and build and run a docker image or simply create a virtual environment and install the relevant libraries in the requirements.txt file and then run the main.py file.
+Now you can either download docker and build and run a docker image or simply create a virtual environment with requirements.txt file and then run the main.py file to test.
+Follow the tutorials linked below to set it up automatically using any free tool.

 ## Components
 The repository includes the following components: